-Among the uncertainties within the radiative forcing of aerosols are interactions between clouds and aerosols produced through biomass burning (BB), which refers to the burning of living and dead vegetation through human-induced burns, as well as natural lightning induced fires.
+Among the uncertainties within the radiative forcing of aerosols are interactions between clouds and aerosols produced through biomass burning (BB), which refers to the burning of living and dead vegetation through human-induced burns as well as natural lightning induced fires.
 The capacity of BB aerosols to absorb and scatter incident solar radiation is dependent on the nature of the burned biomass and burning conditions (Brioude et al. 2009).
 One of the emissions of biomass burning is black carbon soot aerosol, the strongest absorbing aerosol within the atmosphere (Redemann et al. 2021).
 Previous investigations have found that the sign of the direct aerosol forcing is dependent on location of the BB aerosols with respect to underlaying clouds as the black carbon aerosol decrease the albedo of the underlaying cloud (Chand et al. 2009).

 Two additional aerosol cloud interactions (ACIs) that contribute to the uncertainties within the radiative forcing of aerosols are the indirect and semi-direct aerosol effect.
 The aerosol indirect effect refers to the processes which involve aerosols acting as CCN, with the two most prominent theories being the Twomey and Albrecht effects (Lohmann and Feichter 2005).
 Twomey (1977) investigated the role of aerosols (through natural and anthropogenic causes) on droplet activation within fixed cloud water amounts, and found that with increasing CCN, smaller, more numerous cloud droplets were formed.
-This resulted in increased cloud albedo, enhancing the reflectance of solar radiation, and producing a slight negative radiative forcing at the top of the atmosphere (TOA).
+This resulted in increased cloud albedo, enhancing the reflectance of solar radiation and producing a slight negative radiative forcing at the top of the atmosphere (TOA).
 Albrecht (1989) investigated the Twomey effect in varying cloud water amounts with marine stratocumulus (Sc), proposing a link between cloud lifetime and aerosols through precipitation.
 Albrecht (1989) argued that while the Twomey effect creates more numerous, smaller droplets (with increasing aerosol concentrations), the result of a decrease in droplet radius is the reduction in collision-coalescence and precipitation efficiency.
 Albrecht (1989) suggested that the decrease in precipitation efficiency would increase cloud liquid water and fractional cloudiness, resulting in brighter, longer lasting Sc.

 The semi-direct aerosol effect refers to the interactions between absorbing aerosols and clouds within the same vertical column of atmosphere, where the heating of mid-troposphere by aerosol solar absorption influences cloud dynamics (Hansen et al. 1997).
 Hansen et al. (1997) theorized that the presence of black carbon aerosols within the marine boundary layer (MBL) would lead to increased heating and reduction in relative humidity and large scale cloud cover.
 Reduction in cloud cover would result in the decrease of planetary albedo and a positive radiative forcing.
 Conversely, using large-eddy simulations of the marine stratocumulus off the Californian coast, Johnson et al. (2004) showed that the sign of the radiative forcing of the semi-direct effect depends on the vertical location of the aerosol plume with respect to the marine stratocumulus.
-Johnson et al. (2004) was also able to show that marine stratocumulus geometric thickness was influenced by the vertical distribution of the aerosol and cloud layers, with an increase in LWP when these are vertically separated, due to the relaxation of the entrainment of dry mid-tropospheric air into the marine boundary layer.
+Johnson et al. (2004) was also able to show that marine stratocumulus geometric thickness was influenced by the vertical distribution of the aerosol and cloud layers, with an increase in LWP when these are vertically separated due to the relaxation of the entrainment of dry mid-tropospheric air into the marine boundary layer.
 With the uncertainty within the sign and magnitude of the radiative forcing of BB aerosols, investigations into the interactions between BB aerosols and underlying cloud populations are needed.

-ORACLES
+ORACLES Field Project

 ORACLES (ObseRvations of Aerosols above CLouds and their intEractionS) was a